3dem/relion-documents/source/SPA_tutorial/Preprocessing.rst

 :OR use Topaz denoising?:: Yes

-     (This is a new feature in |RELION|-4.0 and will make a system call to topaz)
+     (This has been a feature since |RELION|-4.0 and will make a system call to topaz)